 I went viral on Instagram, and let me tell you, it was wild.
 People have strong opinions about toys, seriously!
 In the end I had to turn off the comments because it all got a bit much.
 But if you like a side of humour with your evidence-based practice, then this reel might be right up your street…

-I should add, I’m not completely anti-battery operated toys- they are great for working on cause and effect, requesting, etc. (though you can do that just as effectively with other things and in daily routines).
-However, for children who are working on other play and language skills, my advice is to encourage parents and caregivers to ditch those batteries and encourage wider, more open-ended play!
+And, I should add, I’m not completely anti-battery operated toys anyway!
+They are great for working on cause and effect, requesting, etc. (though you can do that just as effectively with other things and in daily routines).
+However, for children who are working on other play and language skills, and battery-operated toys don’t seem to be helping, my advice is to encourage parents and caregivers to ditch those batteries and encourage wider, more open-ended, language-rich play!